The Latest: Families mourn mass shooting victims

 Investigators say a shooter opened fire in a Walmart store on Aug.
 3, targeting Mexicans and killing 22 people.
 Less than 24 hours later, another gunman killed nine people in a popular Dayton nightlife area.

-The Dayton Daily News reports that hundreds of mourners, including Ohio Gov. Mike DeWine and Dayton Mayor Nan Whaley, attended Fudge’s funeral at St. John Missionary Baptist Church in Dayton.
+The Dayton Daily News reports that hundreds of mourners, including Ohio Gov. Mike DeWine and Dayton Mayor Nan Whaley, attended Fudge’s funeral at St. John Missionary Baptist Church in Springfield.

 In El Paso, a requiem Mass was offered for 15-year-old Javier Amir Rodriguez, a high school sophomore and avid soccer player.